51 Automated Testing Experts You Should Keep Your Eye On Always!by QArea Team on July 13, 2017

 Automated app testing rids you of these issues, as you have the chance of checking every slightest aspect of your application for thousands of times within a couple of seconds.

-That’s the reason why the best minds in the world keep on inventing new test automation trends.
+That’s the reason why the best minds in the world of QA & software testing keep on inventing new test automation trends.
 Let’s talk about the software testing automation in more depth.

 Both business owners and technical specialists, we all strive to do more in less time.
 But it’s so easy to get lost (and to lose the time) in the jungle of common errors in test automation.
 Wouldn’t it be great to be always informed about the newest techniques applied by top notch automation testing specialists around the world?